 Is sclerotherapy safe?

 All medical procedures have risks that should be considered carefully prior to embarking on a particular treatment.
-Since sclerotherapy is frequently used to treat cosmetic problems, untoward and dangerous side effects are fully explained to the patient.
+Since sclerotherapy is frequently used to treat cosmetic problems, untoward and dangerous side effects ought to be fully explained to the patient.

 Does sclerotherapy hurt?